rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 <details>
 <summary>Rationale</summary>

 The `--rotate-certificates` setting causes the kubelet to rotate its client certificates by creating new CSRs as its existing credentials expire.
-This automated periodic rotation ensures that the there is no downtime due to expired certificates and thus addressing availability in the CIA security triad.
+This automated periodic rotation ensures that there is no downtime due to expired certificates and thus addressing availability in the CIA security triad.

 **Note:** This recommendation only applies if you let kubelets get their certificates from the API server.
 In case your kubelet certificates come from an outside authority/tool (e.g. Vault) then you need to take care of rotation yourself.